Hofls/useful-info/architecture/system-architecture/architecture-style/microservices/microservices.md

 # Microservices architecture
 * Always start project as a monolith, spin off a microservice only when necessary (because of high complexity)
 * Warning!
 "Micro" is a misnomer.
-Rule of thumb: 1 "micro" service = 1 team of developers
+Rule of thumb: 1 "micro" service = 1 team of developers \
+  * E.g. 3 teams (java, go, nodejs) each create microservice in their favorite language
 * `Microservices` - one system/app as a collection of autonomous services
 * `Advantages`.
 Each service is:
     * Focused (implements single business capability)